Skip to main content

 View Study

-Brain training exercises increase acetylcholine production, the key neurotransmitter essential for memory, attention, and cognitive plasticity, reversing age-related neurochemical decline.
+Brain training increases acetylcholine production, the key neurotransmitter for memory and learning.

 2025